hungsu/quartz/content/notes/My favourite blogs.md

 [Moby Diction](https://www.mobydiction.ca/notes) by [[David Drysdale]] has a lot of interesting notes, particularly about story writing and [personal knowledge management](notes/PKM).
 You might like this one, about how [old ideas generate new ideas](https://www.mobydiction.ca/notes/Knowledge%20work%20means%20transforming%20old%20ideas%20into%20new%20ones/).

+[Tritarget](https://tritarget.org/) by Sukima has an enormous number of notes on UI engineering, particularly around [EmberJS](notes/EmberJS)

 [[Eleanor Konik]] https://publish.obsidian.md/eleanorkonik/00+Meta/03+Structure/Welcome